Skiftstar/JumpLeague/README.md

 potionUpgraded (true or false) tells the plugin if the potion effect is upgraded (for example instant heal 2)

+Right now you can only add one Potion, one Splash Potion and one lingering potion per difficulty (this will change later!)

 If you don't know the spigot Item Materials, you can find a list of them [here](https://hub.spigotmc.org/javadocs/spigot/org/bukkit/Material.html) (once again, keep in mind that this list is for 1.15.2 so some items may not exits in 1.12.2)

 # Setup - Ingame